 Ms. Singh joined Debevoise in 2017.
 Prior to joining Debevoise, Ms. Singh was the Forrester Fellow at Tulane University Law School.
 From 2011 to 2015 she was an Attorney-Adviser in the Office of the Legal Adviser at the U.S. Department of State, where she advised the Department on various legal issues relating to military operations, counterterrorism, and diplomatic security.
 She also represented the United States before multilateral bodies and coordinated with the interagency on international legal claims in Guantanamo military commission prosecutions and other federal cases.
 Ms. Singh received Superior and Meritorious Honor Awards from the State Department for her work on Guantanamo detainee issues and human rights in armed conflict.
 Before joining the State Department, Ms. Singh worked as an international litigation and arbitration associate at an international law firm in New York.

 Ms. Singh clerked for Judge Norman H. Stahl of the United States Court of Appeals for the First Circuit from 2007 to 2008 and for the ICC Court of Arbitration in 2005.
-Ms. Singh obtained her J.D., magna cum laude, from New York University School of Law in 2005, where she was a member of the Order of the Coif and an editor for the NYU Law Review.
-She also received an MPhil in International Relations from the University of Cambridge in 2002 and an A.B., magna cum laude, Phi Beta Kappa, from Harvard College in 2000.
+Ms. Singh obtained her J.D., magna cum laude, from New York University School of Law, where she was a member of the Order of the Coif and an editor for the NYU Law Review.
+She also received an MPhil in International Relations from the University of Cambridge and an A.B., magna cum laude, Phi Beta Kappa, from Harvard College.